mssch/kismatic/docs/INSTALL.md

 * Install useful add-ons such as a Docker Registry, Kubernetes DNS and the native Kubernetes Dashboard
 * Allow for the addition of worker nodes to an existing cluster built with Kismatic
 * Allow for the installation of basic Ingress
+* Allow for the installation of basic clustered storage

 ## What the CLI will **not** do: